ITensor/website/docs/classes/tj.md

 # tJ and tJSite

-The tJ class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites of be of type tJSite, representing a particle with spin 1/2 single local orbital, but constrained never to doubly-occupy this orbital as in the t-J model.
+The tJ class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites to be of type tJSite, representing a particle with spin 1/2 single local orbital, but constrained never to doubly-occupy this orbital as in the t-J model.